Writing on the Wall (Bucks Fizz album): Overview

-The album, released in November 1986, could not sustain the comeback success of the "New Beginning" single and, despite positive reviews, didn't make a great impression on the charts.
-Because of this, a planned early 1987 single release of "Love in a World Gone Mad" was shelved.
 On original release the album was issued on Vinyl, Cassette and Compact Disc, all with slightly varied track listings.
 The Cassette version boasted a whole side of extended remixes (cramming nine of the vinyl's ten songs on side one), while the Compact Disc version contained a new song, "Give a Little Love", in favour of the "I Hear Talk" extended mix.
 The album was re-issued on CD in 2004 with a very different track listing, featuring 1986-only tracks.
 Between 2004 and 2008, alternate versions of the tracks "New Beginning", "You and Your Heart So Blue", "Magical", "Keep Each Other Warm", "Love the One You're With" and "Love in a World Gone Mad" have been released on various Bucks Fizz compilations.
 The album was re-released yet again on CD in April 2012.
 This time as an "Ultimate edition" 2-CD set.
 The first CD follows closely to the 2004 track listing, but with remastered sound (the 2004 edition had received fan criticism due to lack of bass), while the second CD featured the third volume of The Lost Masters albums.

 "Love in a World Gone Mad" was covered by ABBA singer Agnetha Fältskog on her 1987 album I Stand Alone.
+"Keep Each Other Warm" was covered by Barry Manilow and released on his self-titled album in 1989.
+Manilow's version was released as a single, reaching No. 7 on the U.S. Billboard Adult Contemporary chart.
+"You and Your Heart So Blue" was covered in 1992 by The Four Seasons.